KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 These functions are called twice.
 The first time is to get the count of the API layers or extensions and the second is to fill out the array of structures - this is called the "two-call idiom".
 Before the second call, we need set ``XrApiLayerProperties::type`` or ``XrExtensionProperties::type`` to the correct value, so that the second call can correctly fill out the data.
 After we have enumerated the API layers and extensions, we use a nested loop to check to see whether an API layers or extensions is available and add it to the ``m_activeAPILayers`` and/or ``m_activeInstanceExtensions`` respectively.

+.. container:: vulkan

+	There is a subtle difference here from the two-call idiom in the Vulkan API.
+In OpenXR, we provide an explicit capacity in the first argument, which provides an additional layer of memory-safety.

 Note the ``m_activeAPILayers`` and ``m_activeInstanceExtensions`` are of type ``std::vector<const char *>``.
 This will help us when fill out the next structure ``XrInstanceCreateInfo``.

-Now that we have assembled all of the information need we can go ahead and fill out the ``XrInstanceCreateInfo`` structure.
-Add the following code to the ``CreateInstance()`` method.
+Now we have assembled all of the information needed we will fill the ``XrInstanceCreateInfo`` structure.
+Add the following to the ``CreateInstance()`` method.

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp